Installation Professionals Business Insurance

 Other important policies for installers to consider

-Cyber liability insurance protects against cyber risks, but you'll need additional coverage for injuries, property damage, and other common risks.
+A cyber insurance policy protects against cyber threats, but you'll need additional coverage for injuries, property damage, and other common risks for a complete risk management plan.
 Other policies that installation companies purchase include:

 General liability insurance: This policy covers expenses related to accidental customer injuries and property damage, such as damage to a hardwood floor caused by an appliance installation.